-ASX Clear may also call capital-based position limit (CBPL) AIM from participants with large portfolios (measured by initial margin requirements) relative to their capital.
-ASX Clear may also call AIM from participants where it has other counterparty credit risk concerns.
+ASX Clear will also call capital-based position limit (CBPL) AIM from a participant with a large portfolio (measured by initial margin requirements) relative to its net tangible assets, or may make an additional cover call where it has other counterparty credit risk concerns.

-A central counterparty should cover its current and potential future exposures to each 4.4 participant fully with a high degree of confidence using margin and other prefunded financial resources (see CCP Standard 5 on collateral and CCP Standard 6 on margin).
+4.4 A central counterparty should cover its current and potential future exposures to each participant fully with a high degree of confidence using margin and other prefunded financial resources (see CCP Standard 5 on collateral and CCP Standard 6 on margin).
 In addition, a central counterparty that is involved in activities with a more complex risk profile or that is systemically important in multiple jurisdictions should maintain additional financial resources to cover a wide range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would potentially cause the largest aggregate credit exposure for the central counterparty in extreme but plausible market conditions.
 All other central counterparties should maintain additional financial resources sufficient to cover a wide range of potential stress scenarios that should include, but not be limited to, the default of the participant and its affiliates that would potentially cause the largest aggregate credit exposure for the central counterparty in extreme but plausible market conditions.
 In all cases, a central counterparty should document its supporting rationale for, and should have appropriate governance arrangements relating to, the amount of total financial resources it maintains.

 In June and July 2013, ASX raised \$553 million of capital by means of a stock entitlement offer.
-Funds from this capital raising were not used to increase ASX Clear's total pooled financial resources; however, on 28 June 2013 \$100 million was used to repay a principal-reducing subordinated commercial bank loan to ASXCC that in turn had funded a subordinated loan to ASX Clear, which previously formed part of ASX Clear's prefunded pooled risk resources.
-At the same time, the ASXCC subordinated loan to ASX Clear was replaced by equity.
-Following the capital raising, ASX Clear's \$250 million of prefunded financial resources consist of: own equity (\$103.5 million); funds held in a restricted capital reserve (\$71.5 million); and fully drawn subordinated loan from ASXCC (totalling \$75 million), which are ultimately funded by a subordinated loan from ASX Limited (\$75 million).
-ASX Clear also has the right under its Operating Rules and Procedures to levy its participants up to \$300 million collectively in 'Emergency Assessments' should a loss caused by a participant's default exceed its other resources.
+This capital raising permitted a change in the composition of ASX Clear's prefunded pooled financial resources.
+In particular, \$100 million was used to replace with equity a subordinated loan to ASX Clear from ASXCC, which had in turn been funded by a principal-reducing subordinated loan from a commercial bank.
+ASX Clear's \$250 million of prefunded financial resources currently consist of (in order of application): funds held in a restricted capital reserve (\$71.5 million); own equity (\$3.5 million); fully drawn subordinated loans from ASXCC (totalling \$75 million), which are ultimately funded by a subordinated loan from ASX Limited (\$75 million); and a second tranche of own equity (\$100 million).
+ASX Clear also has the right under its Operating Rules and Procedures to levy its participants up to \$300 million collectively in Emergency Assessments should a loss caused by a participant's default exceed its other resources.